EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 ## Office Hours
 These hours are subject to change.
 The most up-to-date office hour times and locations are available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

-* Homework Party: Mondays 5 PM - 7 PM @ Cory 400
+* Homework Party: Thursdays 5 PM - 7 PM @ Cory 400
+* TA Office Hours: Fridays 3 PM - 5 PM @ Cory 504
-* Professor Dimakis: Wednesdays 10 AM - 11 AM @ Cory 269
+* Professor Waller: Fridays 2 PM - 3 PM @ Cory 514

 ## Homework Party
-We offer homework party on Mondays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
+We offer homework party on Thursdays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
 Typically, two TAs will staff homework party each week.
-Due to Labor Day on September 1st, homework parties will start on September 8th.

 ## Grading